 Children learn about emotional regulation and self regulation in a variety of ways.
 Watching how others react and behave consistently in certain situations teaches children these essential skills.

-Engaging children in activities and using tools to help them regulate their emotions are necessary if they have difficulty recognizing and controlling their own.
-In addition, there are a lot of fun activities that can help improve emotional regulation while keeping children engaged.
+Engaging children in activities and using tools for emotional regulation is necessary if they have difficulty recognizing and controlling their own.
+There are a lot of fun activities that can help improve emotional regulation while keeping children engaged.

 Regulating emotions is very important for children as they grow up.
 It is as important as excelling academically and learning social-emotional skills.
 A child's emotional regulation impacts their physical and mental health.
-Additionally, it can adversely affect their problem-solving skills, relationships, and productivity.
+It can adversely affect their problem-solving abilities, relationships, and productivity.

 Additionally, emotional regulation helps individuals to manage anxiety and stress, establish boundaries, develop empathy, and handle challenging situations.
 It is more likely that these kids will have a higher level of self-confidence, especially if they learn how to regulate emotions at a young age.